OwOHamper/interactive-mcp/README.md

 pnpm start
 ```

-### Custom Sound Notifications
+### Custom Sound Notifications (Optional)

+For custom notification sounds, you can:

+1. **Local Development**: Place your own `alert.mp3` file in the project root directory
+2. **Global Installation**: The server will use system sounds by default when installed via npx

-Place your own `alert.mp3` file in the project root directory to use custom notification sounds instead of system sounds.
-The server will automatically detect and use your custom sound file.
+The server will automatically detect and use your custom sound file if available.

 #### Command-Line Options